atiqahhhamzah/MISR_level1_Image_generator/README.md

  <li><em>Block number or block min and max</em></li>
  <p>This is either the block or block range you wish to have an image of</p>
  <li><em>Resolution</em></li>
- <p>This option is only available if the blocks were at a 512x2048 size (usually only the nadir camera angle contains this resolution)</p>
+ <p>This option is only available if the blocks were at a 512x2048 size (usually only the nadir camera angle contains this resolution).
+You can either leave it at that resolution or scale it down to 128x512</p>

  </ol>

 </p>